-- Seven high-pressure liquid chromatography instruments with a variety of detectors such as UV, β-flow radioactivity, photodiode array (PDA), fluorescence and evaporative light scattering (ELS)
+- Six high-pressure liquid chromatography instruments with a variety of detectors such as UV, β-flow radioactivity, photodiode array (PDA), fluorescence and evaporative light scattering (ELS)

 - Temperature-sensitive probes (J-KEM Scientific)